KHard2Bme/Waze_Review_Sentiment_Analysis/README.md

 - App version 3.9.4.0 has the most user reviews than any other version at 28,448 (released <b>March 11, 2015<b>).

-### Question 5:  Are there any major differences in sentiments between app versions 3.9.4.0 and 4.99.1.1?
+### Question 5:  Are there any major differences in sentiments between app versions 3.9.4.0 and 4.99.1.1(latest app version in dataset)?
 If so, what are they?
 ![pie3940](https://github.com/KHard2Bme/Waze_Review_Sentiment_Analysis/assets/146769989/c4c55cbd-721f-46d9-ab23-041634ee8862)
 ![pie49911](https://github.com/KHard2Bme/Waze_Review_Sentiment_Analysis/assets/146769989/a4d8cfb4-53cf-4008-a0bd-3cb57ff8e76c)

+ >note: The latest app version in the dataset is 4.99.1.1 which was released on <b>November 16, 2023.<b>

 - Both app versions have a large percentage of positive sentiments overall.
 Version 3.9.4.0 has a noticable lead, showing 69% of its user reviews being positive as opposed to version 4.99.1.1 showing only 42%.

-### Question 6: Based off the findings from the distribution of sentiments across the top 17 app versions chart, which version has the most user reviews that are negatively ranked and how many are there?
+### Question 6: Based off the findings from the distribution of negative sentiments across the top 17 app versions chart, which version has the most user reviews that are negatively ranked and how many are there?
 ![sentacrosstop17](https://github.com/KHard2Bme/Waze_Review_Sentiment_Analysis/assets/146769989/8020848e-f313-4075-a8b6-92ee904d0c7a)
 ![top17neg](https://github.com/KHard2Bme/Waze_Review_Sentiment_Analysis/assets/146769989/0de3afdd-7ad6-4e6c-b7d3-5bdec84dc63a)